Our Senior Portfolio Manager for Emerging Market Debt in London forecasts that in 2017, this asset class could well match 2016’s achievement.

 Our China Fixed Income expert in Singapore expounds upon how the Trump election is forcing China into taking specific economic policies.

 A combination of key regional factors—including demographics, urbanization and existing infrastructure gaps—all point to sustainable growth for healthcare in Asia ex Japan.

 Following the US election, we have seen bond rates continuing to increase, a stronger US dollar, firmer commodity prices, and a US stock market at all-time highs.
 Is optimism around the US President-elect’s fiscal expansion masking the true deflationary picture?

 We expect Italian assets to underperform until it becomes clear who will be able to form and lead a new government.
 Nevertheless the outcome of the referendum was already priced into financial markets.

 If the deal is adhered to then it is significant and will see the global oil market fall into under supply through 2017.

-Given the release of the second quarter data, we update our decade-long theme about improving corporate governance in Japan.
+Given the release of the third quarter data, we update our decade-long theme about improving corporate governance in Japan.

 Following Trump’s election, our Emerging Market team in London, supported by John Vail, our Global Chief Strategist, discuss what, at this early stage, we can potentially expect to see from the US regarding its relationship with Emerging Market economies.